vwellmo57/CircuitPython/README.md

 ## LCD:
 ### Objective
 Count the number of times a button has been pressed on an LCD.
+I started by wiring up an LCD backpack which was easier thanks to the included SDA and SCL pins.
+I then used the intructions on the library to get it working.
 #### Picture:

 <img src="MEDIA/LCD.png" width="392"/>